 A great example is Tiffany & Co, a well-known and entrenched jewelry brand.
 If they were to start selling cannabis products packaged in a color other than Tiffany blue, it would most likely not go over well with customers, especially ones that are loyal to the Tiffany brand and expect to see that classic look, even in a new market.

 We covered some of the basics here to avoid overwhelming you, since you’ll often need to consider many other factors.
 Packaging is an entire market of its own, and understanding the nuances of cannabis packaging cannot be accomplished overnight.
 As the cannabis industry grows, so will the packaging strategies unique to this space.
+Luckily, cannabis package design has become one of our industries of expertise.

 That’s why our packaging experts here at Zenpack are ready to assist you—we have experience in the cannabis packaging industry and understand the different aspects of the market that make the packaging strategy unique.
 Contact us to learn more about our services, from packaging concept to fulfillment, and start your next project today.